woodrush/lambdalisp/README.md

 In each of these languages, LambdaLisp is expressed as a lambda term or SKI combinator calculus term.
 Therefore, to run LambdaLisp, an interpreter for one of these languages is required.
 To put in a rather convoluted way, LambdaLisp is a Lisp interpreter that runs on another language's interpreter.

+LambdaLisp is written natively as a lambda term that accepts and produces the I/O encoding of the language [Binary Lambda Calculus](https://tromp.github.io/cl/cl.html), which uses a list of bits to encode each character.
+Universal Lambda and Lazy K uses natural numbers in the [Church encoding](https://en.wikipedia.org/wiki/Church_encoding) as the character encoding.
+These differences in the string-to-lambda encoding is adapted to other languages by wrapping LambdaLisp's source with an [encoder-decoder wrapper](./src/lazyk-ulamb-blc-wrapper.cl) that absorbs these encoding differences.